K\"{a}hler compactification of $\mathbb{C}^n$ and Reeb dynamics: Preliminaries

-The Conley-Zehnder indices have the following generalizations. \begin{enumerate}[(a)] \item Conley-Zehnder index has a generalization called the Robbin-Salamon index $\mu_{\RS} \in \frac{1}{2}\bZ$ defined for any path in $\Sp(2n)$.
-One important feature of $\mu_{\RS}$ is that it is additive w.r.t.\ concatenation of paths \cite[Property 4 of Lemma 2 6]{Gutt14}.
+The Conley-Zehnder indices have the following generalizations. \begin{itemize} \item[(\namedlabel{p:RS}{P7})] Conley-Zehnder index has a generalization called the Robbin-Salamon index $\mu_{\RS} \in \frac{1}{2}\bZ$ defined for any path in $\Sp(2n)$.
+One important feature of $\mu_{\RS}$ is that it is additive w.r.t.\ concatenation of paths \cite[Property 4 of Lemma 26]{Gutt14}.
 By property \eqref{p:loop} above, we have $\mu_{\RS}(\psi)=2\mu(\psi)$ for a loop $\psi$.
 Moreover, we have the following normalization formula for the path in $U(1)\subset Sp(2)$: